What Are the Nutritional Requirements During Pregnancy

 READ

-Nutrition for Healthy Pregnancy
+Nutrition Through Pregnancy

 Moreover, staying hydrated can alleviate some common discomforts of pregnancy such as constipation, swelling, and urinary tract infections.
 Lack of proper hydration can lead to complications such as preterm labor, low levels of amniotic fluid, and neural tube defects.